-The PEA results are preliminary in nature and are intended to provide an initial assessment of the Silver Sand Project's economic potential and development options.
+The results of the PEA contained in the PEA Technical Report, are preliminary in nature and are intended to provide an initial assessment of the Silver Sand Project's economic potential and development options.
 The PEA mine schedule and economic assessment includes numerous assumptions and is based on both indicated and inferred mineral resources.
 Inferred resources are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves, and there is no certainty that the project economic assessments described herein will be achieved or that the PEA results will be realized.
-The estimate of mineral resources may be materially affected by geology, environmental, permitting, legal, title, sociopolitical, marketing or other relevant issues.
+The estimate of mineral resources may be materially affected by geology, environmental, permitting, legal, title, socio-political, marketing or other relevant issues.
 Mineral resources are not mineral reserves and do not have demonstrated economic viability.
 Additional exploration will be required to potentially upgrade the classification of the inferred mineral resources to be considered in future advanced studies.
-AMC Mining Consultants (Canada) Ltd. (mineral resource, mining, infrastructure and financial analysis) was contracted to conduct the PEA in cooperation with Halyard Inc. (metallurgy and processing), and NewFields Canada Mining & Environment ULC (tailings, water and waste management).
-The qualified persons for the PEA for the purposes of NI 43-101 are Mr. Wayne Rogers P.Eng and Mr. Mo Molavi P.Eng both Principal Mining Engineers with AMC Mining Consultants (Canada) Ltd, Mr. Andy Holloway P.Eng, Process Director with Halyard Inc., and Mr. Leon Botham P.Eng., Principal Engineer with NewFields Canada Mining & Environment ULC.
-This is in addition to Ms. Dinara Nussipakynova, P.Geo., Principal Geologist with AMC Consultants (Canada) Ltd. who estimated the mineral resources.
+AMC Mining Consultants (Canada) Ltd. ("AMC Consultants") (mineral resource, mining, infrastructure and financial analysis) was contracted to conduct the PEA in cooperation with Halyard Inc. (metallurgy and processing), and NewFields Canada Mining & Environment ULC (tailings, water and waste management).
+The qualified persons (as defined in NI 43-101) for the PEA for the purposes of NI 43-101 are Mr. John Morton Shannon, P.Geo, General Manage and Principal Geologist at AMC Consultants, Mr. Wayne Rogers, P.Eng, and Mr. Mo Molavi, P.Eng, both Principal Mining Engineers with AMC Consultants, Mr. Andrew Holloway, P.Eng, Process Director with Halyard Inc., and Mr. Leon Botham, P.Eng., Principal Engineer with NewFields Canada Mining & Environment ULC, in addition to Ms. Dinara Nussipakynova, P.Geo., Principal Geologist with AMC Consultants, who estimated the mineral resources.
 All qualified persons for the PEA have reviewed the disclosure of the PEA herein.
 The PEA is based on the MRE, which was reported on November 28, 2022.
-The effective date of the MRE is October 31 2022.
+The effective date of the MRE is October 31, 2022.
 The cut-off applied for reporting the pit-constrained mineral resources is 30 g/t silver.
 Assumptions made to derive a cut-off grade included mining costs, processing costs and recoveries and were obtained from comparable industry situations.
 The model is depleted for historical mining activities.
 Mineral resources are constrained by optimized pit shells at a silver price of US\$22.50 per ounce, silver metallurgical recovery of 91%, silver payability of 99%, open pit mining cost of US\$2.6/t, processing cost of US\$16/t, G&A cost of US\$2/t, and slope angle of 44-47 degrees.
 Key assumptions used for pit optimization for the PEA mining pit include silver price of US\$22.50 per ounce, silver metallurgical recovery of 91%, silver payability of 99%, open pit mining cost of US\$2.6/t, incremental mining cost of US\$0.04/t (per 10 m bench), processing cost of US\$16/t, tailing storage facility operating cost of US\$0.7/t, G&A cost of US\$2/t, royalty of 6.00%, mining recovery of 92%, dilution of 8%, and cut-off grade of 30 g/t silver.

-Management's Discussion and Analysis For the three and nine months ended March 31, 2023
+Management's Discussion and Analysis For the three months ended September 30, 2023 (Expressed in US dollars, unless otherwise stated)